Anderson-Lai/ib-notes/hleconomics/economics.md

 **natural monopolies** - firms that have economies of scale so large they can produce for an entire market and still not exhaust their economies of scale

+economy of scale is so large that the firm can continue to increase quantity supplied whilst lowering average cost
+single firm can thus produce the entire supply of the industry, driving out competing firms

 ### Branding
 **branding** - creation by a firm of a unique image and name of a product